 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 In some cases, we may charge a reasonable fee if your request for access is clearly unfounded or excessive, or if you request multiple copies of the information.
 Alternatively, we may refuse to comply with the request in such circumstances.

 - What we may need from you

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

 - Right to complain

 If you wish to request further information about any of the above rights, or if you are unhappy with how we have handled your information, please contact us on the contact details contained in section 3.

 If you are not satisfied with our response to your complaint or believe our processing of your information does not comply with data protection law, you can make a complaint to the Information Commissioner’s Office: https://ico.org.uk/global/contact-us/ or 0303 123 1113.

-This section details the information we collect about you in the course of your involvement with Level 20 and otherwise in your interaction and correspondence with us and our representatives.
+This section details the personal information we collect in the course of your involvement with Level 20 and otherwise in your interaction and correspondence with us and our representatives.
 We will collect:

 - employment and education history (where you send us this information as part of a membership application process).